Early life and career of Suharto: Early life

 Prawirowihardjo took to raising the boy as his own, which provided Suharto a father-figure and a stable home in Wuryantoro.
 In 1931, he moved to town of Wonogiri to attend the primary school (schakelschool), living first with Prawirohardjo's son Sulardi, and later with his father's relative Hardjowijono.
-While living with Hardjowijono, Suharto became acquinted with Darjatmo, a dukun ("guru") of Javanese mystical arts and faith healing.
+While living with Hardjowijono, Suharto became acquainted with Darjatmo, a dukun ("guru") of Javanese mystical arts and faith healing.
 The experience deeply affected him and later, as president, Suharto surrounded himself with powerful symbolic language.
 Difficulties in paying the fees for his education in Wonogiri resulted in another move back with his father in Kemusuk, where he continued studying at a lower-fee, Schakel Muhammadiyah (middle school) in the city of Yogyakarta until 1938.

 Like many Javanese, Suharto had only one name.
 In religious contexts in recent years he has sometimes been called "Haji" or "el-Haj Mohammed Suharto" but these names were not part of his formal name or generally used.
 The spelling "Suharto" reflects modern Indonesian spelling although the general approach in Indonesia is to rely on the spelling preferred by the person concerned.
 At the time of his birth, the standard transcription was "Soeharto" and he preferred the original spelling.
 The international English-language press generally uses the spelling 'Suharto' while the Indonesian government and media use 'Soeharto'.

 Suharto's upbringing contrasts with that of leading Indonesian nationalists such as Sukarno in that he is believed to have had little interest in anti-colonialism, or political concerns beyond his immediate surroundings.
 Unlike Sukarno and his circle, Suharto had little to no contact with European colonizers.
 Consequently, he did not learn to speak Dutch or other European languages in his youth.
 He learned to speak Dutch after his induction into the Dutch military in 1940.